saigokz/Ophiuchus_protostellar_disks/README.md

 ## Ophiuchus Protostellar Disk Survey Imaging Scripts
-This is the default set of imaging scripts for the Ophiuchus protostellar disk survey (2023.1.00545.S).
+This is the default set of imaging scripts for the Ophiuchus protostellar disk survey project, 2023.1.00545.S.
-As a post-processing step of auto-selfcal (https://github.com/jjtobin/auto_selfcal), it enables splitting of continuum MS (with line channels flagged), and performing continuum and line imaging.
+As a post-processing step of auto-selfcal (https://github.com/jjtobin/auto_selfcal), it split continuum MS (with line channels flagged), and performing continuum and line imagings.
 By adjusting the script settings, it can be applied to any project.

 After the series of processes in auto-selfcal is completed, the CORRECTED column in *_targets.ms within the Work directory contains the self-calibrated data, and the continuum-subtracted MS data *_targets.contsub.ms is generated.
 In addition, the cont.dat file used for these processes should also be present.